-where ue is a parameter which sets the magnitude of the non-harmonicas.
+where we is a parameter which sets the magnitude of the nonharmonicas.

 Infrared (IR) is the part of the electromagnetic spectrum where vibrational transitions take place, and IR radiation may be absorbed or emitted in the same frequency as the molecular vibration.
 Thus, the strength of the bond between atoms and the molecular symmetry can affect the intensity of such vibrational transitions.
 For adjusted vibration, a substance with a dipole moment which changes during vibration interacts strongly with IR radiation than a that does not react with IR radiation when vibration occurs, so due to this we see stronger vibrational absorption spectra of molecule.
-Furthermore, a single molecule can have multiple vibrational modes, for example stretching, bending, twisting and each type has its quantized levels.
-These modes have specific frequencies, which correspond to the mass of the atoms in the bonds and the strength of the chemical bonds themselves.
-The vibrational modes of polyatomic molecules are often coupled, resulting in more complicated vibrational spectra, with overtones, combination bands, etc.